nuts-foundation/nuts-specification/rfc/rfc0XX-use-case-list.md

 ### 3.4 List pruning

-To only keep relevant presentations on the list, maintainers MUST remove entries after a specified period of time.
+To only keep valid presentations on the list, maintainers MUST remove presentations which `exp` (expiration) has passed from the list.
-For instance, a presentations could be removed a week after they were added.

-Clients MUST re-submit their registration before that period of time has passed, if they want to keep their presentation on the list (once a day, for instance).
+Clients that wish to retain their presentation MUST re-submit their registration before that period of time has passed, if they want to keep their presentation on the list (once a day, for instance).

-Maintainers MUST remove presentations which ``expirationDate`` has passed from the list.
+Maintainers SHOULD remove presentations which contains credentials that have been revoked.

+### 3.5.
+Removing entries

+TODO: Clients may remove a credential subject by performing an HTTP DELETE to the list endpoint, where the body contains an empty Verifiable Presentation signed by the credential subject.
+TODO: If we support this: we need to serve a tombstone set as well (and also for revocations)

 ## 4. Presentation processing

 To process a presentation, the following validation steps MUST be performed:

-- ``issuanceDate`` of the presentation MUST have passed.
+- ``nbf`` (not before) of the presentation MUST have passed.
-- ``expirationDate`` of the presentation MUST NOT have passed.
+- ``exp`` (expiration) of the presentation MUST NOT have passed.
-- ``expirationDate`` MUST be after ``issuanceDate``.
+- ``exp`` MUST be after ``nbf``.
 - all credential issuers MUST be trusted (see section 5).
 - all credentials MUST have the same `credentialSubject.id`.
 - the key used to sign the presentation MUST be owned by the credential subject (see 4.1):